ceph/ceph/doc/dev/config.rst

 Each stanza of the configuration file describes the key-value pairs that will be in effect for a particular subset of the daemons.
 The "global" stanza applies to everything.
-The "mon", "osd", and "mds" stanzas specify settings to take effect for all monitors, all osds, and all mds servers, respectively.
+The "mon", "osd", and "mds" stanzas specify settings to take effect for all monitors, all OSDs, and all mds servers, respectively.
 A stanza of the form mon.$name, osd.$name, or mds.$name gives settings for the monitor, OSD, or MDS of that name, respectively.
 Configuration values that appear later in the file win over earlier ones.